shinken-solutions/shinken/docs/source/07_advancedtopics/advancedtopics-dependencies.rst

 Before Shinken executes a service check or sends notifications out for a service, it will check to see if the service has any dependencies.
 If it doesn't have any dependencies, the check is executed or the notification is sent out as it normally would be.
 If the service *does* have one or more dependencies, Shinken will check each dependency entry as follows:

-  - Shinken gets the current status:ref:`* <advancedtopics-dependencies#advancedtopics-dependencies-hard_dependencies>` of the service that is being *depended upon*.
+  - Shinken gets the current status of the service that is being *depended upon*.
   - Shinken compares the current status of the service that is being *depended upon* against either the execution or notification failure options in the dependency definition (whichever one is relevant at the time).
   - If the current status of the service that is being *depended upon* matches one of the failure options, the dependency is said to have failed and Shinken will break out of the dependency check loop.
   - If the current state of the service that is being *depended upon* does not match any of the failure options for the dependency entry, the dependency is said to have passed and Shinken will go on and check the next dependency entry.

 This cycle continues until either all dependencies for the service have been checked or until one dependency check fails.

 * One important thing to note is that by default, Shinken will use the most current :ref:`hard state <thebasics-statetypes>` of the service(s) that is/are being depended upon when it does the dependency checks.
-If you want Shinken to use the most current state of the services (regardless of whether its a soft or hard state), enable the :ref:`soft_state_dependencies <configuringshinken-configmain#configuringshinken-configmain-soft_state_dependencies>` option.
+If you want Shinken to use the most current state of the services (regardless of whether its a soft or hard state), enable the :ref:`soft_state_dependencies <configuringshinken-configmain-advanced#configuringshinken-configmain-soft_state_dependencies>` option.